99degree/minigbm/README.md

 This is for compiling exclusively *MSM/QCOM* platform.
 Other platform change above accordingly.

-Some changes are needed for other platform than arm64:
-- meson.build

 You also need to modify the ndk/vndk location too.
 > curl https://dl.google.com/android/repository/android-ndk-r27d-linux.zip --output android-ndk-r27d-linux.zip &> /dev/null \
 > echo "Extracting android-ndk to a folder ..."  \